How to draw your very own cartoon images, also known as 'grabpics' using Paint Shop Pro (versions 5-7).

 1. First step to creating grabpics is to find a suitable picture to trace.
-It could be a low-qulity image you've found somewhere, a screenshot from a TV program, or something you scanned from a book or magazine.
+It could be a low-quality image you’ve found somewhere, a screenshot from a TV program, or something you scanned from a book or magazine.
 For this tutorial, I am using this picture of Homer Simpson:

 2. Cut off the excess (using the crop tool), increase the brightness and decrease the contrast [Shift+B].
 Change the brightness to about 50 and the contrast to -30.
 This makes the drawing stage much much easier.